nathansherburn/container-prompts/README.md

 # Container Prompts
-This Firefox addon will prompt you to select a Multi-account Container whenever you open a new tab.
+This Firefox addon will prompt you to select a Multi-Account Container whenever you open a new tab.

 ## Developing
 This is a very simple addon so there's no build process or anything.